 Maverick’s matchups differ between its unique builds.
-The favoured and unfavored matchups of green & white Maverick may not be the same as those for Punishing or GWB.
+The favoured and unfavoured matchups of green & white Maverick may not be the same as those for Punishing or GWB variants.

 However creature based combo decks such as Elves and Sneak & Show, hard control decks like Miracles and Grixis and combo decks that can consistently win on T1 or T2 such as Reanimator and Storm are generally the weakness of each Maverick archetype.

 Traditionally Maverick has been favoured against the other fair Stoneforge Mystic decks, Delver variants, Chalice strategies like Mono R Prison and land based decks such as Dark Depths archetypes.

 4C Loam is a deck that’s commonly compared to Maverick and is always an interesting matchup.
 A T1 Chalice or Dark Confidant can just run away with the game if you don’t have removal or a plan to get through the following turn but the consistency of Maverick tends to take over in the mid to late game and make the Loam matchup favoured.

 Even though the deck has poor matchups like any other, Maverick does have the tools to win G1 against its unfavoured matchups.
 Thalia, Guardian of Thraben, Gaddock Teeg and Scavenging Ooze are hatebears that can pressure an opponent’s game plan and may even seal the win if they go unanswered.

 I really appreciate Miranda’s Keith’s comment on sideboarding which is “Sideboard guides are cool, but I think it’s good practice to come up with your own and compare notes and ideas.
 It’s rare that lists are identical, so you want to be able to think in your toes when you make tweaks to the main deck and sideboard.”